DanielRyder/Portfolio/README.md

 # Sheff Jam 7 Winning Game: Asymetrical Multiplayer City Builder/Dodging Runner
-I was part of the team that produced the winning game for Sheff Jam 7, a annual game jam competition open to University of Sheffield students.
+I was part of the team that produced the winning game for Sheff Jam 7, a annual 48 hour game jam competition open to University of Sheffield students.

 It uses a node.js server, javascript and html to allow for two players to play online with each other playing seperate roles with different mechanics but still affecting the same game.